-We also believe that the penalties established in SB 310 are problematic for public entities.
+We also believe that the penalties established in HB 299 are problematic for public entities.
 The bill prescribes civil penalties of up to \$1,000 for a lesser violation, ranging up to civil penalties of \$10,000 for "willful or repeated violations" of the law.
 Financial punishment for government means that taxpayer money will be utilized to satisfy the fines.
 The language also does not explain who will be fined -- is it the government entity, its elected officials, or a supervisory employee responsible for the violation?
-The fines for even a technical violation may exceed the amount of compensation for a local township supervisor, borough council member or other volunteer elected official.

-Again, we agree that worker safety is an important issue, but we believe that we have demonstrated a commitment to worker safety in current practice, and we do not believe that regulatory requirements and fines will improve worker safety for local government employees.

-We believe that the financial incentives and financial self-interest inherent in the workers' compensation system and liability risk management programs provide a far better path to doing the right thing for worker safety than a new and expensive regulatory environment that could instead divert resources away from existing safety programs.
-We must oppose SB 310 or any similar legislation that would mandate municipalities to comply with OSHA requirements.
+In closing, I want to reiterate that we strongly believe that worker safety is of vital concern and we also believe that we have demonstrated a commitment to worker safety in current practice.
+The financial incentives and financial self-interest inherent in the workers' compensation system and liability risk management programs provide a far better path to doing the right thing for worker safety and we wish to continue to work within our existing regulations and risk management programs to do what is best for our employees.

-Thank you for this opportunity to comment on SB 310.
-We will be happy to answer any questions that you may have.
+Thank you again for the opportunity to testify today and your consideration of these comments.
+We would be pleased to answer any questions you may have.